keriganmarketing/medlicense/user/pages/04.licensure-information/01.state-licensure-requirements/19.maine/state.md

 step3: '3  *Waiver required if more than 3'
 usmle: '7'
 visible: false
-googletitle: 'Maine Licensure Requirements'
+googletitle: 'Maine Medical Board License Service'
-googledesc: "Maine Medical Board licensure is averaging 3 to 8 months for the issuance of a Maine Medical License from the submission of the application.
-We understand the process and what needs to be completed to have your application finalized.
-The Maine Medical Board does not require a Physical Interview. \r\n"
+googledesc: 'Maine Medical License Services for Doctors seeking to apply to the Board for a Physician License while experiencing an expedited process'
 twitterenable: true
 twittercardoptions: summary
 twittershareimg: /home/medlicense-social-card.jpg
 twittertitle: 'Maine Licensure Requirements'
-twitterdescription: "Maine Medical Board licensure is averaging 3 to 8 months for the issuance of a Maine Medical License from the submission of the application.
+twitterdescription: 'Maine Medical Board licensure is averaging 3 to 8 months for the issuance of a Maine Medical License from the submission of the application.
 We understand the process and what needs to be completed to have your application finalized.
-The Maine Medical Board does not require a Physical Interview. \r\n"
+The Maine Medical Board does not require a Physical Interview.'
 articleenabled: false
-musiceventenabled: false
 orgaenabled: false
 orga:
     ratingValue: 2.5
 orgaratingenabled: false
-eventenabled: false
-personenabled: false
-musicalbumenabled: false
-productenabled: false
-product:
-    ratingValue: 2.5
-restaurantenabled: false
-restaurant:
-    acceptsReservations: 'yes'
-    priceRange: $
 facebookenable: true
 facebooktitle: 'Maine Licensure Requirements'
-facebookdesc: "Maine Medical Board licensure is averaging 3 to 8 months for the issuance of a Maine Medical License from the submission of the application.
+facebookdesc: 'Maine Medical Board licensure is averaging 3 to 8 months for the issuance of a Maine Medical License from the submission of the application.
 We understand the process and what needs to be completed to have your application finalized.
-The Maine Medical Board does not require a Physical Interview. \r\n"
+The Maine Medical Board does not require a Physical Interview.'
 facebookimg: /home/medlicense-social-card.jpg
 ---